 Consistent look & feel across various add-ins

-Consistent behavior aligned with Revit product (e.g. units sensitive values edit and display)
+Consistent behavior aligned with Revit product (e.g. unit sensitive values edit and display)

 Could be used on previous developed add-ins for Revit to take advantages of dialogs, controls, units, and other utilities.

-What is the difference between Revit API and REX API?
+What is the difference between the Revit and the REX API?

-Functionalities of REX SDK themselves do not provide an additional access to internal Revit.
-REX API extends Revit API functionalities by a set of new components.
+The REX SDK does not provide any additional access to internal Revit functionality.
+The REX API extends the Revit API functionality by a set of new components.

-What products this technology can be applied to?
+What products can this technology be applied to?

 The REX based approach is applicable for Revit Architecture, Revit Structure and Revit MEP products.